peterdelevoryas/pep8-vulkan/README.md

 # snakey-vulkan
 Vulkan headers transformed to snake_case

-Really dump C program "convert.c" remaps identifiers from mixedCase to snake_case.
+Really dumb C program "convert.c" remaps identifiers from mixedCase to snake_case.
 Doesn't do it perfectly, but so far works good enough for me.

 Still links with vulkan libraries by specifying `__asm("originalName")` as suffix on functions, to make sure the link-name is unmodified.